willinseu/kesci-urdu-sentiment-analysis/README.md

 SGD classifier baseline,lb=0.8651。

 ### 3.lgb.ipynb:
-Lightgbm baseline,lb=0.8447，use bayesian optimization to find hyperparameter for lgbm you can improve your score base on this method.
+Lightgbm baseline,lb=0.8447，use bayesian optimization to find hyperparameter for lgbm。

+you can improve your score base on this method.

 ### 4.一些心得